Picatout/spider_web/readme.md

 -------------------

 The circuit will be assembled on the cone of a 4" speaker.
 The microcontroller, an 8 pins SOIC, will be suspended in center with 30 AWG wires going out from it to circumference.
-An octogonal wooden rim glued to the rim of speaker will support the components and the spider web.
+An octogonal wooden rim glued to the speaker will support the components and the spider web.

 Electronic circuit
 ------------------